Start Command (Team Foundation Build)

 The general format is:

 Optional.
-When you specify this option, the output is not written to the Command Prompt window when the build is running.
+When you specify this option, the output is not written to the Command Prompt window while the build is running.

 You can use the Team Foundation command-line command TFSBuild start with the Task Scheduler service to perform recurring or nightly builds.

-If you build more than one solution, consider one solution having dependencies on another when you determine the order in which they are built.
+If you build more than one solution, consider one solution having dependencies on another when determining the order in which they are built.
 For example, set Solution1 to be built before Solution2 in the case where Solution2 has a dependency on Solution1.

 By default, the drop directory is not automatically created as a share.
-Therefore, it is not available for publishing builds and test results.
-You must manually establish a share and add write permissions to the Windows directory and share permissions for both the account that is used to run the Team Build Service for dropping builds and for the tester's account for publishing test results.
+Therefore, it is not available for publishing builds and tests results.
+You must manually establish a share and add write permissions to the Windows directory and share permissions for both the account used to run the Team Build Service for dropping builds and for the tester's account for publishing test results.

-The following example builds the Nightlies build type that is in the AdventureWorks team project in the team project collection at http://myserver:8080/DefaultCollection.
+The following example builds the Nightlies build type that is in the AdventureWorks team project on server01.
 The resulting build is located in the BuildDrop directory.

-The following example builds the Nightlies build type that is in the AdventureWorks team project in the collection at http://myserver:8080/DefaultCollection.
-The resulting build is in the BuildDrop directory.
+The following example builds the Nightlies build type that is in the AdventureWorks team project on server01.
+The resulting build is located in the BuildDrop directory.
 Use the /msbuildarguments option to pass in the MSBuild verbosity level of diagnostic.
 For more information, see MSBuild Command Line Reference.